Home » Gallery » Tools

 No installation is required.
 Just download and unpack these archives wherever you want, and run the program inside.
 The documentation (this web page) is also included inside (look in the documentation/ subdirectory) for offline viewing.

 This is free/open-source software.
-Developers can download sources of this program.
-Or just get the code from GitHub.
+Get the code from GitHub.

 2. Required command-line options